rsocket/rsocket/Protocol.md

 * __Connection__: The instance of a transport session between client and server.
 * __Requester__: The side sending a request.
 A connection has at most 2 Requesters.
 One in each direction.
 * __Responder__: The side receiving a request.
 A connection has at most 2 Responders.
 One in each direction.

+## Versioning Scheme

+ReactiveSocket follows a versioning scheme consisting of a numeric major version and a numeric minor version.

+### Cross version compatibility

+ReactiveSocket assumes that all version changes (major and minor) are backward incompatible.
+A client can pass a version that it supports via the [Setup Frame](#setup-frame) It is up to a server to accept clients of lower versions than what it supports.

 ## Data And Metadata